ben-silke/biol3209/ortholog_testing/README.txt

 python3 justOrthologs.py -q /Users/bensilke/gavins-lab/biol3209/prodigal/data/output/nc_000913.3-mrna.faa -s /Users/bensilke/gavins-lab/biol3209/prodigal/data/output/nc_000963.1-mrna.faa -o output -c -t 16

 Might be necessary to write a wrapper; or just begin by comparing two sequences with orthologs.

+What level of assertion should be used here?
+What measure of correctness.
+It is probably a good idea to test this against the quest for orthologs data.